Corporate GovernanceAIM Rule 50

 * the Board appointed Andrew Newland and Ian Griffiths as a Committee of the Board of Directors in relation to the fundraise during the period.

 In addition, the Board has other non-board meetings to discuss strategy and key business areas with the senior management team.

 Communicate governance and performance with shareholders (QCA Principle 10)

-The Board communicates regularly with shareholders providing updates on Group performance to shareholders via interim and annual financial reports, trading updates, investor presentations and a regular news flow of significant developments for the Group.
-Governance practices are described fully in the Annual Report and Accounts and the Company’s website is maintained to be up to date and informative.
+The Board communicates regularly with shareholders providing updates on Group performance to shareholders via interim and annual financial reports, trading updates, investor presentations and a regular news flow of significant developments for the Group (see Principle 2).
+The website includes historical financial reports and governance related material.

 Information on General Meetings and Annual General Meetings is available on the website: